Liying1996/ViSNP/README.md

 Method:

 1).
-Randomly select the same number of SNPs as input SNPs from 1000Genome as control ( 1 million SNPs randomly selected from 1000 Genome were used and embeded in Vi-SNP in order to speed up the test);
+Randomly select the same number of SNPs as input SNPs from 1000Genome as control ( 1 million SNPs randomly selected from 1000 Genome were used and embeded in Vi-SNP in order to speed up the test), iterate 500 times;

 2).
 Calculate the number of input and control SNPs enriched in each cCRE;